Smoked Brisket Recipe: How to Smoke Brisket on the Big Green Egg

 - Step 4: The Stall – As the brisket cooks, it will hit a temperature plateau known as “the stall,” usually around 160-170°F (71-77°C).
 This is due to evaporative cooling.
 Don’t panic!
 Wrap the brisket tightly in butcher paper to power through the stall.

 Continue cooking until the brisket reaches an internal temperature of 200-205°F (93-96°C).
-This can take anywhere from 10 to 14 hours, or even longer, depending on the size of the brisket and your cooker.
+This can take anywhere from 10 to 14 hours, or even longer, depending on the brisket’s size and your cooker.

 There’s nothing quite like a perfectly smoked brisket, especially when it’s cooked on a Big Green Egg.
 So fire up your Egg, gather your friends and family, and get ready for a BBQ experience that will have everyone singing your praises.